rgarciarui/KTPV_complexity/README.md

 - Garcia, Ricardo
 - Martin, Anahí

-Department of Information and Communication Sciences Open University of Catalonia
+Department of Information and Communication Sciences.
+Open University of Catalonia